onnx/onnx/docs/IR.md

   }
 ```

 The empty list of dimension sizes, [], is a valid tensor shape, denoting a zero-dimension (scalar) value.
 A zero-dimension tensor is distinct from a tensor of unknown dimensionality, which is indicated by an absent 'shape' property in the Tensor record.
+When the shape property is absent for an input, a tensor value of any shape may be passed from the caller.
+When the shape property is absent for an output, the caller should expect that the output value may be of any shape.

 Each size in the list MUST be expressed as an integral value or as a "dimension variable," a string denoting that the actual size of the dimension is not statically constrained to a particular number.
 This is useful for declaring interfaces that care about the number of dimensions, but not the exact size of each dimension.